protontypes/open-sustainable-technology/docs/BUSINESS.md

 # Open Sustainable Business Development and Financing

 Resources and organizations that support open and sustainable innovation from a business perspective.
-Note that the organizations listed do not necessarily follow entirely open principles themselves.
+Note that the listed entries do not necessarily follow entirely open principles themselves.

 ## Incubator and Hackathon
-## Accelerator
-## Venture Capital and Grants
-## Open Business Models
-## Investment

-## Grant and Funding
-* [Green Climate Fund](https://www.greenclimate.fund/) - Has given a major boost to climate finance for developing countries with the approval of over USD 1 billion of funding for low-emission, climate-resilient development.
-* [AI for Earth grants](https://www.microsoft.com/en-us/ai/ai-for-earth-grants) - Awards grants to support projects that use AI to change the way people and organizations monitor, model, and manage Earth’s natural systems.
-* [Green Bond Labs](https://impactisi.com/program/) - A gateway into alternative financing options for companies looking to raise capital to fund green projects or ventures anywhere.
-* [OGrants](https://www.ogrants.org/) - An increasing number of researchers are sharing their grant proposals openly.

-## Accelerators and Incubators
+## Accelerators
 * [Natural Climate Solutions Accelerator Grant Program](https://www.nature.org/en-us/what-we-do/our-priorities/tackle-climate-change/climate-change-stories/natural-climate-solutions-accelerator-grant/) - Through the generous support of the Doris Duke Charitable Foundation, The Nature Conservancy launched the U.S. Natural Climate Solutions Accelerator program in 2018 to support projects with potential to substantially increase the use of natural climate solutions.
 * [EIT Climate-KIC Accelerator](http://www.climate-kic-dach.org/) - All startups are eligible to attend our Bootcamp, Demo Day, Investors Dinner and Master Classes events that take place throughout the programme and have access to EIT Climate-KIC’s Europe-wide network of alumni, contacts, events and social media.
 * [EIT Climate-KIC](https://www.climate-kic.org/) - EIT Climate-KIC is a Knowledge and Innovation Community (KIC), working to accelerate the transition to a zero-carbon, climate-resilient society.